OpenClassrooms-Student-Center/alumnis/content/students/louis-poirot.md

 ---

-# FILENAME : louis-poirot
+# FILENAME : please use your OpenClassrooms's name, available in your url.

 # Example: https://openclassrooms.com/membres/celinemartinet

 # must be the name of your file.
-If file name is celinemartinet.md,
-title is celinemartinet.
+If file name is celinemartinet.md, title is celinemartinet.

 # lowercase, no blank space, Capital case or special character.